General Education Student Learning Outcomes

 7. their ability to use technology to access, retrieve, process, and communicate information

-The Critical Thinking Essay - This essay requires the student to read an article and answer questions based on that article.
+Critical Thinking Essay - This essay requires the student to read an article and answer questions based on that article.

-Essay Rubric Procedure The essay rubric was designed by the committee after a lengthy period of research, trials and refinements.
+Scoring method: The essay rubric was designed by the committee after a lengthy period of research, trials and refinements.
 It is used by the Committee members to score the individual student essays.
 Two committee members will grade the same essays.
 If the evaluations differ, the members will decide upon a common score.
 Members grade essays during the spring and fall terms.